 Gluten has been a hot topic of discussion over the last decade or so, leaving many parents wondering whether or not gluten is good or bad for their children.
 So why the sudden spark of interest in a protein that has been around for ages?
 Well, as scientists begin to study the effects of gluten on individuals who do not have Celiac Disease, they have drawn conclusions about its effect on brain and gut health–specifically in children with ADHD.
-In fact, there are many parents who claim that a gluten-free lifestyle alleviated their child’s inattention and hyperactivity, highlighting the potential connection between gluten and ADHD.
+In fact, there are many parents who claim that a gluten-free lifestyle alleviated their child’s inattention and hyperactivity, highlighting the potential connection between gluten and ADHD and the impact of gluten and ADHD on children's health..

 Does that mean you should start throwing out everything in your pantry that has gluten?
 Not quite, but we will leave that up to you to decide.
 Today we are discussing everything parents need to know about the relationship (if any) between gluten and ADHD.